NREL/WaterTAP3/watertap3/docs/source/constituent_removal.rst

 Constituent removal `r` is represented as the fraction (between zero and one) of the mass of the constituent being removed after it is passes through a unit process.
-Case-study based constituent removal is given for certain unit processes if the case study has a unique recovery rate, otherwise default value are used.
+Case-study based constituent removal is given for certain unit processes if the case study has a unique removal rate, otherwise default value are used.

 The constituent removal data table states how much each unit process in each treatment facility removes